 Anyhow… It’s really important to understand the term because it’s what drives real estate investing.

-If you invested $20,000 into a rental property and it paid you $4,000 cash this year, then your Cash-on-Cash return is 20%.
+If you invested $20,000 in a rental property and it paid you $4,000 cash this year, then your Cash-on-Cash return is 20%.
 It does not include any equity pay down or appreciation.

 It is entirely focused on your cash return based on the cash invested.
 Do not confuse cash on cash return for return on investment (ROI) or return on equity (ROE).
 Cash on cash returns are far easier to calculate, but they explain a different story to the investor than other return calculations.

-Here is a handy dandy cash on cash return calculator you can play with.
+Here is a handy-dandy return calculator you can play with.

 An investor buys a property for $100,000, puts $20,000 in work, and pays another $10,000 in carrying costs and closing costs.